Crawfish Cream Sauce

 To make the sauce

-Melt the butter in a large saute pan over medium heat.
+Melt the margarine in a large saute pan over medium heat.

-Add the shallots to the roux and saute for about 3 minutes until softened, stirring constantly.
+When margarine is bubbling, add the shallots and saute for about 3 minutes until softened.

 Add garlic, Creole seasonings and kosher salt and pepper, stir for about 2 minutes.